Nikola reserves $125 mln to fund potential settlement with SEC | Business

 Nikola reserves $125 mln to fund potential settlement with SEC

-Nikola Corp said on Thursday the electric truck maker had reserved $125 million to fund a potential settlement with the U.S. Securities and Exchange Commission.
+Nikola Corp said on Thursday it had reserved $125 million to fund a potential settlement with the U.S. Securities and Exchange Commission, related to the regulator's charge against the electric truck maker's founder for misleading investors.

-Nikola Corp said on Thursday the electric truck maker had reserved $125 million to fund a potential settlement with the U.S. Securities and Exchange Commission.
-The SEC said in July it had charged the company's founder Trevor Milton for "repeatedly disseminating false and misleading information."
+The SEC said in July it had charged Trevor Milton, who founded Nikola in 2015, for "repeatedly disseminating false and misleading information."
+The commission alleged Milton used his social media platform to repeatedly mislead investors about the electric vehicle maker's technology and capabilities, reaping "tens of millions of dollars" as a result of his misconduct.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)